.NET 4 Baby Steps: Part II - String

 IsNullOrWhiteSpace

-Since .NET 2.0 we have had the very useful IsNullOrEmpty which let us check for empty strings, but what about strings that contained nothing but white space?
-Unfortunately that would not be identified as empty!
-With .NET 4 we have a new method, IsNullOrWhiteSpace, which checks if a string is null, empty and if it is not just white space!
+Since .NET 2.0 we have had the very useful IsNullOrEmpty, which lets us check for empty strings—but what about strings that contained nothing but whitespace?
+Unfortunately, that would not be identified as empty!
+With .NET 4, we have a new method, IsNullOrWhiteSpace, which checks if a string is null, empty, or consists solely of whitespace.
 Example usage:

 string nullString = null;